ropensci/medrxivr/cran-comments.md

 ## Resubmission

-This package was archived on 2025-05-27 for a policy violation related to Internet access during checks.
-This resubmission addresses that by:
+This resubmission fixes the CRAN Additional issue reported under `donttest`, where the snapshot-cache unit test left a temporary file in the user cache directory during checks.

+This update is submitted shortly after version 0.1.3 in response to the CRAN Team request to correct the Additional issue before 2026-05-24.

+The previous resubmission addressed the earlier Internet-access archive issue
+by:

 * Guarding live API examples and package checks so transient external service failures or rate limits do not produce check failures.